refined-bitbucket/refined-bitbucket/README.md

 npm run watch
 ```

 This will watch any changes in the `src` folder and compile them to the `extension` folder.

+#### Chrome Development

 To test in Chrome, activate the Developer mode in `chrome://extensions`, click "Load unpacked extension..." and browse to that folder.
 If you're new to Chrome extension development, take some time to read Google's [documentation on extensions](https://developer.chrome.com/extensions).

+#### Firefox Development

+To test in Firefox, open `about:debugging` in a new tab and click "Load Temporary Add-on".
+Navigate to the extension folder and load `manifest.json`.
+For further Firefox add-on development & debugging help, please refer to Mozilla's [documentation](https://developer.mozilla.org/en-US/Add-ons).

 #### Integration